davidbognar201/EPAM_MLE_MENTORING/Data governance/Data_governance_readme.txt

 --------- Guide for reproducing the HW ---------
 	- Before setting up the container, the AWS keys must be copied in the .env file
-	- After the keys are set, the container can be set up completely with a 'docker-compose up' command and it will run every command which is needed in the task
+	- After the keys are set, the container can be set up completely with a 'docker-compose up' command and it will run every command which is needed in the task, all the codes are finished when the metrics show up in the console